 Industrial off-road emissions have historically been disaggregated on the basis of employment in heavy industry.
-In earlier studies, modelling artefacts have resulted in emission estimates being disproportionately allocated to city centres because of the location emissions from a vessel:

-of the headquarters of many companies associated with the heavy industry and therefore employees in such areas.
+In earlier studies, modelling artefacts have resulted in emission estimates being disproportionately allocated to city centres because of the location of the headquarters of many companies associated with heavy industry and therefore employees in such areas.
 We reviewed the employment dataset for this study to identify and remove those instances where high industrial employment in urban areas did not correlate well with expected heavy industry activity.